chadbaldwin/chadbaldwin.github.io/_posts/2024-07-30-everythings-a-case-statement.md

 END
 ```

-And if that were that case (heh, pun intended)...I think that would be ideal...Unfortunatley, that's not what happens.
+And if that were that case (heh, pun intended)...I think that would be ideal...Unfortunately, that's not what happens.
 Instead, this is what it looks like in the execution plan:

 ```tsql
 CASE